 - Composites are often more dimensionally stable – As mentioned, plastic is more susceptible to heat.
 Getting hot on summer days is one problem, but warping is another serious one.
 When exposed for long periods, PVC tends to warp.
 On the other hand, while composites bend slightly under hot temperatures, they are overall more dimensionally stable than plastic decking.
 For places with high temperatures, it can be a better option.

 - Composites are more slip-resistant.
-Despite being water-proof, plastic and PVC decking are notoriously slippery, especially when wet.
-On the other hand, composite decking offers better slip-resistance.
-If you want a safer deck, you can also opt for ones with textured surfaces for better friction.
+Despite being waterproof, plastic and PVC decking are notoriously slippery, especially when wet.
+On the other hand, composite decking offers better slip resistance.
+If you want a safer decking, you can also opt for ones with textured surfaces for better friction.
 Regardless, there are several ways to prevent slips from happening on your decking.

 - Composites look more natural.
 Perhaps the most notable difference between composites and PVC decking is the appearance.
 PVC materials often look more synthetic and natural.
 While it may not necessarily mean it’s unappealing, it may not suit some people’s preferences.
 On the other hand, composite decking looks more natural and wood-like, delivering the timeless beauty that many people enjoy over the years.

 Which One Should You Choose?

 While having similar traits, there are a few differences between PVC and composites.
 PVC decking can be easier to install and is slightly more environmentally friendly.
 Composites are cheaper, more slip-resistant, and look more beautiful than most synthetic deckings.
 If you are living in a place that gets constant sunlight and hot temperatures, you may also want to go with composites, as they are more dimensionally stable.
 Overall, composites and PVC are both excellent materials for decking.